Tocsiop/R8HEX/README.md

 <h1 align="center">Sponsorship</h1>

 <p align="center">If you find my work valuable, you can show your support by sponsoring me.
-  Your contribution will help me maintain and improve my projects, and it will encourage me to create more useful content.</p>
+  Your contribution will help me maintain and improve my projects and encourage me to create more useful content.</p>

 <p align="center">
   <a href="https://www.buymeacoffee.com/shivayadav"><img src="https://img.shields.io/badge/-Buy%20me%20a%20coffee-orange?style=for-the-badge&logo=buy-me-a-coffee&logoColor=white" alt="Buy me a coffee"></a>